 - EMS 101 Emergency Care for First Responders 3 SHC This course is a study of emergency care procedures for the first persons responding to an emergency incident.
 It includes basic skills related to patient assessment, fractures, airway and trauma assessment.
-(3/0) - EMS 110 Basic Emergency Medical Care 5 SHC This is an introductory course to the health care system and the function, role and responsibility of emergency medical providers within the system.
+(3/0) - EMS 105Emergency Medical Care I4 SHCThis course is a study of preparatory and pharmacology, airway management, patient assessment, and trauma and shock as it relates to the provision of pre-hospital emergency medical care to critically ill and injured patients.
+Prerequisite: RDG 100 or appropriate placement test scores.
+Corequisites: AHS 106, EMS 106.
+(2/6) - EMS 106Emergency Medical Care II4 SHCThis course is a study of medical emergencies, operations, pediatrics and other special populations as it relates to the provision of pre-hospital emergency medical care to critically ill and injured patients.Prerequisite: RDG 100 or appropriate placement test scores.
+Corequisites: AHS 106, EMS 105.
+(2/6) - EMS 110 Basic Emergency Medical Care 5 SHC This is an introductory course to the health care system and the function, role and responsibility of emergency medical providers within the system.
 Emphasis is placed on legal and ethical practices and stress management.
 A team approach is emphasized in the study of the initial assessment and management of illness and injury.
 (3/6)